 Date(s) - 17/09/2021 - 25/09/2021

-It is a privilege to live in the 21st century, where youth have access to all kinds of information from different sources such as the internet (social networks, websites, educational resources), Media (TV, radio, newspapers, online resources), direct communication etc. However, it creates an informational environment affecting the young people’s way of thinking, seeing the world and judging the political, economical and cultural situation.
+It is a privilege to live in the 21st century, where youth have access to all kinds of information from different sources such as the internet (social networks, websites, educational resources), Media (TV, radio, newspapers, online resources), direct communication etc. However, it creates an informational environment affecting young people’s way of thinking, seeing the world and judging the political, economic and cultural situation.
 Terrible things happening worldwide such as terrorist attacks and threats in France, Belgium, Russia, Turkey; wars in Ukraine, Syria, Iraq causing a huge refugee and migration wave in Europe.
-Due to this citizens in European countries are on a larger basis confronted with cultural differences and newcomers.
+Due to this, citizens in European countries are on a larger basis confronted with cultural differences and newcomers.

 Participants were from Armenia , Azerbaijan , Finland , Greece , Georgia , Hungary , Poland , Ukraine and Slovakia .
 There were 3 participants from each country.